jspsych/jsPsych/docs/markdown_docs/about/about.md

 # About jsPsych

-jsPsych was created by [Josh de Leeuw](http://pages.iu.edu/~jodeleeu) at Indiana University.
+jsPsych was created by [Josh de Leeuw](http://pages.iu.edu/~jodeleeu).
+Other contributors to the library are listed in the [contributors document](https://github.com/jodeleeuw/jsPsych/blob/master/contributors.md) in the jsPsych repository.

 ### Citation